exactly/about/jobs/smart_contract_engineer.md

 ## Description

-We are looking for an experienced shadowy crypto super-coder to help us build Exactly Protocol V0.1
+We are looking for an experienced shadowy crypto super-coder to help us build Exactly Protocol V0.1 This is a full time role and we are fully remote.

 ### Initial Responsibilities

-You will be responsible for implementing and designing smart contracts for our new credit protocol for lending and borrowing with tokens, fixed interest rate and longer terms on Ethereum.
+* You will be responsible for implementing and designing smart contracts for our new credit protocol for lending and borrowing with tokens, fixed interest rate and longer terms on Ethereum.

-This is a full time role and we are fully remote.
+* Review code written by other team members.
+* Collaborate with auditors to ensure code quality standards and security.
+* Write scripts to automate monitoring and tracking to maintain the overall protocol health.
+* Engage our community by sharing our design decisions and document how the protocol works.

 ### Requirements